kubedb/etcd-disco/docs/reference/etcd-disco.md

       --listen-peer-urls URLs                        List of URLs to listen on for peer traffic. (default http://localhost:2380)
       --log-output string                            Specify 'stdout' or 'stderr' to skip journald logging even when running under systemd. (default "default")
       --log-package-levels string                    Specify a particular log level for each etcd package (eg: 'etcdmain=CRITICAL,etcdserver=DEBUG').
-      --max-request-bytes uint                       Maximum client request size in bytes the server will accept. (default 1572864)
+      --log_backtrace_at traceLocation               when logging hits line file:N, emit a stack trace (default :0) --log_dir string                               If non-empty, write log files in this directory --logtostderr                                  log to standard error instead of files --max-request-bytes uint                       Maximum client request size in bytes the server will accept. (default 1572864)
       --max-result-buffer IgnoredFlag[=true]
       --max-retry-attempts IgnoredFlag[=true]